ingadhoc/stock/stock_ux/README.rst

 #.
 Show location and warehouse filters on all products and product templates views (not only the one on inventory)
 #.
 When archive a replenishment rule set min, max and multiple quantities in 0.
 #.
 Show inactive replenishment rules if the product is active (with warning decorator).
+#.
+Send template established in operation type when confirm picking.

 Installation
 ============